-We also believe Las Vegas Sands has the strongest balance sheet.
-This means it is likely that the company will easily navigate through the ongoing coronavirus crisis and will enjoy a strong recovery whenever the headwind disappears from the horizon.
+We also believe that Las Vegas Sands has the strongest balance sheet in its peer group.
+This means that the company is likely to better navigate through the ongoing coronavirus crisis.

-Gaming activity in Macau enjoyed a strong recovery from 2017-2019.
-But the coronavirus pandemic brought the recovery to a halt.
-Macau is now facing another severe downturn, due to the outbreak.
-The same is true for the U.S. as well, as the coronavirus crisis has resulted in weak demand.
+Gaming activity in Macau enjoyed a strong recovery from 2017-2019 but Macau is currently facing a severe downturn due to the coronavirus crisis.
+The same is true for the U.S. as well, as the pandemic resulted in weak gaming revenues.
 As a result, all the above casino stocks are going through a fierce downturn right now.

 On the bright side, the rollout of vaccines is steadily progressing.
 As a result, the pandemic is likely to subside in the second half of 2021.
 However, this does not mean that investors should rush to buy casino stocks.
 Casino stocks are volatile, and none of the stocks pays a meaningful dividend, meaning investors should be especially careful before initiating a position.